 The requester of a multi-origin communication makes a function call in order to launch the communication.
-The call passes parameters specifying the potential senders -- the constituency -- to be invited to participate in the communication, as well as the way in which the messages would be aggregated.
-As illustrated in Figure 2, invocation of the function results in the creation of a new coordinator actor capable of coordinating the communication, which is next told to invite the constituency to participate.
+The call passes parameters specifying the potential senders - the constituency - to be invited to participate in the communication, as well as the way in which the messages would be aggregated.
+Invocation of the function results in the creation of a new coordinator actor capable of coordinating the communication, which is next told to invite the constituency to participate.
 The coordinator then sends invitations to the members of the constituency (the senders) to send their message; when applicable, it also sends them parameters advising on how to construct their messages (such as by tapping into a set of sensors, or soliciting input from the user), how often to send them (once or periodically, how frequently), etc.